Flower and Sons Ltd.

 Richard Flower was a key member of a group of pioneers who proposed to establish a small colony within Illinois.
 After a long and arduous journey the settlers named the colony Albion which, today, is the seat of Edwards County.
 Richard Flower acquired a large tract of land from the Government, though local inhabitants viewed the 'English Settlement' with some suspicion.
 Five years earlier the two countries had been at war.
 The family settled shortly before Illinois became the 21st U.S. state.
 Allegedly, Richard Flower played an influential role during an 1822 vote in which state residents decided against making slavery legal.
 Paradoxically, native Americans were obligated to leave the region and move to Iowa, an undertaking enforced by the Black Hawk War of 1832.
 In helping his father establishing a new home in adversity, Edward Flower's teenage years were no doubt colourful.

-Through shrewd investment in livestock and agricultural machinery, the Flower's were successful in establishing flourishing farmlands, a key learning experience for the future brewer Edward Flower who became known for his remarkably energetic character.
+Through shrewd investment in livestock and agricultural machinery, the Flower family were successful in establishing flourishing farmlands, a key learning experience for the future brewer Edward Flower who became known for his remarkably energetic character.
 Edward Flower would later recount that, living close to the border of a slave state, the family were "constantly having skirmishes with kidnappers, and protecting free African-American's from capture."
 His father is credited with frequently assisting them in their escapes by personal and pecuniary aid.

-Edward Flower became gravelly ill with severe fever and ague when he was 19 years-old.
+Edward Flower became gravely ill with severe fever and ague when he was 19 years-old.
 As part of his rehabilitation he returned to England.
 During his convalescence, which was arguably an elegiacal experience, he determined to remain in the land of his birth.
 There is however an account which alleges that Edward Flower had to flee America following threats to his life after being involved in an anti-slavery campaign.

 Formal education had not been a possibility in America so he determined to acquire some learning north of the border at Lanark where he was staying with the family of the late Robert Owen.
 How Edward came to Warwickshire is not clear.
 However, in 1827 he married Celina, eldest daughter of John Greaves and Mary Whitehead of Watchbury House, Barford.

 Edward Flower was now part of a wealthy family but determined to forge his own independence by going into business.
 His first enterprise as a timber merchant was in partnership with John Cox.
 However, this venture proved unsuccessful and dented his capital.
-It was the Duke of Wellington's Government, who had cut the tax on brewery beer, that inspired Edward to enter the brewing industry.
+It was the Duke of Wellington's Government, acting to cut the tax on brewery beer, that inspired Edward to enter the brewing industry.
 He gained experience of brewing through family relatives, the Fordham family, and served a form of apprenticeship at their premises in Ashwell, Hertfordshire.
 In 1831, with a legacy following his father's death in Illinois, he established his own brewery at Stratford-on-Avon.
 The premises were erected on land between the Birmingham and Clopton roads.
 The brewery was served by a canal wharf which facilitated the delivery of materials along with the onward distribution of finished products.

 The first few years were not without difficulty, particularly through hard lessons learned from poor techniques.
 However, the introduction of an East India Pale Ale, based on the pale beers produced in Burton-on-Trent, put the brewery on the map.
 Sales increased rapidly year-on-year and the company's future was secured.
 In 1852 Edward Flower was joined by his son Charles.
 Another son, Edgar, would also join the company which enjoyed steady growth during the mid-Victorian period.
 The original site proved to be too small so a new brewery was built on the Birmingham Road.
 Brewing continued at the old plant and the offices were retained for an administrative function.